 Can You Throw a Microwave in the Trash?

-Microwaves are considered electronic waste (e-waste), which means they contain components that require special handling.
-Inside a microwave are electrical parts, wiring, metals, and capacitors that can pose safety and environmental risks if they end up in a landfill.
-Because of this, many trash providers and municipalities specifically prohibit microwave trash disposal.
+Inside a microwave are electrical parts, wiring, metals, and capacitors that can pose safety and environmental risks in a landfill.
+Many trash providers specifically prohibit microwave disposal in regular bins.

 Throwing one in the trash can lead to: